HuabingWang-stack/PI_EI_Under_Gaussian_Noise_Assumption/README.md

 ### Current Experiment Result

-We test Bayesian Optimisation with 4 acquisition functions at finding optima with the lowest loss on benchmark functions.
+We test Bayesian Optimisation with 4 acquisition functions at finding the global minima on benchmark functions.
-Bayesian Optimisation using Gaussian Process as surrogate model.
 PI and EI under GP model with original matern kernel and matern+white kernel are both tested as a control group.

 Together with white kernel, MPI shows a better result and more stable performance than PI on most of the benchmark functions